-If you’re like me, then you hate when you’re experiencing server issues in-game.
-Lag, rubber-banding, freezing, nothing gets worse than this, aside from the game being down entirely.
-Luckily for you, if you’re playing Apex Legends then there are a few ways that’ll give you an answer on whether this is an issue with your own game/internet or if it’s a server issue for Apex itself.
+If you’re anything like me, you probably despise experiencing server issues in-game.
+Whether it’s lag, rubber-banding, or freezing … the only thing worse is the game shutting down entirely.
+But, if you’re playing Apex Legends, there are luckily a few ways that could tell you whether your current issue is one on your side or if it’s a server issue.

 Is Apex Legends Down?
 How to Check Immediately

-When it comes to Apex Legends there are actually a couple of different avenues you can take in determining whether this issue is isolated to you or hundreds if not thousands of other players.
+In Apex Legends, there are a couple of avenues you can take in determining the source of this issue.
+It could be isolated to you, or hundreds — if not thousands — of other players.

-If you want a rundown on anything that’s being experienced, then third-party sources are going to be the best bet for you.
+If you want a rundown on anything that’s being experienced, third-party sources are the best bet for you.
 Websites like Downdetector and Apex Legends Status are going to have your back no matter how small an issue.
 These’ll show the platforms affected as well as any other ongoing issues currently with the game that you may not even be experiencing.

 Those are going to be the best choices to look into when you’re experiencing issues when trying to play Apex Legends.
 Though it would be nice if the Apex Legends Twitter also handled announcements for smaller service issues, it’s good that third-party sites are picking up the slack.

 We hope this guide on Apex Legends was helpful.
 Please check out Gamer Journalist on Facebook for more guides just like it.
 You might also find our guides on Apex Legends Codes (January 2023): Earn Free items and Apex coins and Is the ALGS saving Apex Legends? helpful!